NovemberFall/LeetCode-NoteBook/docs/hBinaryTree/maxPathSum.md

 ![](img/2021-08-19-01-37-27.png)

-Approach:
-1. left child and right child will do:
-  - left: maximum "root to leaf" path sum of left subtree
-  - right: maximum "root to leaf" path sum of right subtree
-2. the content of current layer:
-  - calculate left + right + root.vla
-  - update globalMax if possible
-3. report to the parent node
-  - max path  sum from root to leaf
-  - for example:  return max(left, right) + root.val    (be aware with the case if one side child == null)

 ## 三部曲

 1. What do you expect from your leftChild / rightChild? (usually it is the return type of the